tharshanr81/30-days_challenges_Html_CSS/README.md

 #4) Ecommerece webpage UI

-it helps me to design a basic ui of the ecommerece webpage  here i used the keyframes for the fade effects and smooth hover effects for the navbar
+It helps me to design a basic ui of the ecommerece webpage  here i used the keyframes for the fade effects and smooth hover effects for the navbar

 #5) Food order UI page